-Firescape Your Garden
+Firescape Your Garden in the Western Cape

 Slow down a runaway fire by firescaping a defensible space around your home with three zones of firewise plants.